rajpurkarlab/X-REM/README.md

 Then, initialize the config file with `albef_retrieval_ckpt = <path to ALBEF_4M.pth> ` and `albef_itm_ckpt = <output path>` .

 ## Issues
-Feel free to contact Jaehwan Jeong (adriel@nyu.edu) or Katherine Tian (ktian@college.harvard.edu) regarding any questions regarding the code or our paper.
+Feel free to contact Jaehwan Jeong (jaehwanj@stanford.edu) regarding any questions regarding the code or our paper.

 ## Citation
 ```